gchamorro/sinapsis/abstract.md

 	What is the recommended length for this kind of fields?
 * validators
 	Only alphabetic characters, including **'**, and spanish accented characteres

+##### first_names

 ## UX

+###

+### Development

+* Define basic interfaces (some CRUD) to apply globally, followin some (simple?) generic steps.
+For example, what and how is isplayed on index pages (despite the fact that it's not going to be on production).
+The most basic is a list and some action commands maybe.

+* Define structurally every view, without forcing specific html, css, javascript on it.
+It maybe even interchangeable.
+According to the design then start working on the html snippets or helpers, maybe with no app interactio (pure html).

+* Define some helper interfaces for common tasks, example of it is messages.

+* Use specific name variables for specific layouts when passing to templates, so an error will raise if not meant for that layout

+### Production

 ### Bootstrap